como-usar-mascaras-en-binario

 result = variable | mask // Set the third bit to 1

-• If there is a 0 in the mask, the final value will be what it was in the variable
+• If the mask has a 0, the final value will be what it was in the variable.

-• If there is a 1 in the mask, the final value will be 1
+• If the mask has a 1, the final value will be 1.

 That is, the OR operator imposes its 1’s.

 So with the mask and OR we have set flag 3 of the register to 1, leaving the rest unchanged.
-Thus, the result would be 01101101.
+So the result would be 01101101.

 Example of clearing a bit

-Let’s look at the opposite case, now we want to force a 0 in the variable.
-For this, we will use the AND bitwise operator.
+Let’s see the opposite case, now we want to force a 0 in the variable.
+For that we are going to use the bitwise AND operator.

 variable = 00011101 // 8-bit variable initialized to 00001000